|Summary||Learn how to deploy Nextcloud and Collabora Online on Ubuntu server, all backed by HTTPS using Let’s Encrypt|

 juju ssh nextcloud/0

 Now, we need to find where the application is stored.
-We’ll use the
+We will look for it using the

 sudo find / -name 'config.sample.php' 2>/dev/null